bounty8000/Projects-DB/README.md

 	SharePoint_Project/ – Documentation and artifacts from a SharePoint-related academic/technical project.

+	SignalCCC/UpperTI_Diagram - A PowerPoint presentation developed during the U.S. Army Signal Captains Career Course.
+It outlines a 		**division-level network architecture**, including transport systems (HCLOS, TRILOS, STT, SMART-T, VSAT), services integration, and 	PACE planning.
+This product was built as a **class project/planning exercise** to demonstrate large-scale signal planning and to serve 	as a reference for division-level communications architecture.

 📂 tools

 A collection of utilities, scripts, and experimental tools I’ve built.